These fitting instructions should be followed in gallery order and not rushed.

 Use a nyloc nut and washer on the reverse side.

-Adjust the rear catches so the handle is open at 45 degrees from its body - this creates the correct amount of latch tension.
+The 'C' pillar latches are sprung versions, and should be placed with the handle open at roughly 75 degrees from its body - this creates the correct amount of latch tension when the latch is engaged.

-The rear catches are adjusted by slackening the two Philips screws and shifting the catch on its elongated slots.
+The rear latches can be adjusted by slackening the two Philips screws and shifting the latch on its elongated slots on the 'C' pillar mounting.

-Move the aluminium struts back into their locked-out position and check the operation of all the catches.
-They should all be equal in terms of the effort needed to engage them.
+With the aluminium struts into their locked-out position check the operation of all the latches.
+They should all be comparable in terms of the effort needed to engage them.
+If any are slack, reposition them slightly in their elongated mounting slots and re-test the catch tension.

 TAILORING THE FIBREGLASS SIDE FLANGES TO SUIT THE CAR:

-This is one of the most important stages and shouldn't be rushed.
+This is perhaps the most important stage and shouldn't be rushed.

-It will involve grinding away the fibreglass flange which will create dust.
+It MUST be done on the car will involve grinding away the fibreglass flange which will create dust.
 Wear eye, face, and ear protection, and mask out the vehicle to protect the interior from dust and fibres.

 The hardtop MUST be properly clamped to the car as detailed earlier, with all catches engaged and the aluminium roof stuts locked-out.